RAPTOR: Practical Numerical Profiling of Scientific Applications: Experimental Setup

-\todo{need much more info; compiler versions; lib versions; run conditions; etc; whatever is needed to understand certain behavior and replicate the results if necessary} For LLVM, we use tag 20.1.0-init and enhance it with a patch to add function wrappers for Fortran.
+For LLVM, we use version 20, which offers a major improvement of the flang compiler over previous releases.
 Our fork of Enzyme is based on the \emph{trunc-trace} branch.
-We utilize Spack~\cite{gamblin_spack_2015-1} to install MPFR in version 4.2.1 and to install a \app{Bubble} dependency, called Hypre (v2.31.0).
+We utilize Spack~\cite{Gamblin2015} to install MPFR version 4.2.1 and to install a \app{Bubble} dependency, called Hypre (v2.31.0).
 We compile additional \flashx{} dependencies (HDF5 v1.14.6, OpenMPI v5.0.6, AmReX v24.08, MA28 v1.0.0) needed for the experiments.
-To gain access to the compressible hydrodynamics applications, we fork \flashx{}' main branch, state of 2025/01/24\footnote{\flashx{} carries an Apache 2.0 license but is maintained privately; Please email flash-x@lists.cels.anl.gov with your Github ID to get access (reference: \#ec2a750).}.
-For the \app{Bubble} application, we fork \flashx{}' state of 2025/04/14\footnote{For reference: \#cf6c018.}.
+To gain access to the compressible hydrodynamics applications, we fork \flashx{}' main branch, state of 2025/01/24.\footnote{\flashx{} carries an Apache 2.0 license but is maintained privately; Please email flash-x@lists.cels.anl.gov with your Github ID to get access (reference: \#ec2a750).} For the \app{Bubble} application, we fork \flashx{}' state of 2025/04/14.\footnote{For reference: \#cf6c018.}

 We run all experiments in the default configuration for \flashx{}: CPU-only and MPI-only.
 The \app{Sod}, \app{Sedov}, and \app{Cellular} applications execute sufficiently fast, and hence we use a single MPI process.
 The \app{Bubble} workload is computationally more demanding, requiring us to execute it with 32 MPI ranks, while still confining it to a single compute node.
-However, the parallelization across ranks does not affect the outcome of our experiments\footnote{No MPI collectives are called within truncated sections; the domain is split over MPI processes and the physics routines that we truncate operate locally in each cell.}.
-Our cluster's compute nodes are equipped with dual-socket AMD EPYC 7773X processors and \unit[1024]{GiB} of DDR4 main memory.
+However, the parallelization across ranks does not affect the outcome of our experiments.\footnote{No MPI collectives are called within truncated sections; the domain is split over MPI processes and the physics routines that we truncate operate locally in each cell.} Our cluster's compute nodes are equipped with dual-socket AMD EPYC 7773X processors and \unit[1024]{GiB} of DDR4 main memory.

 We employ the same methodology for each experiment: First, we evenly lower precision in a given module across the entire mesh to set the baseline of expected behavior.
 Then, we start with a very small mantissa and gradually increase its size getting an error estimate for each instance.
-Once the baseline is established we repeat the above process by lowering precision on blocks in the target physics solver at levels $M-1$, $M-2$, and $M-3$ respectively where $M$ is the maximum refinement level.
+Once the baseline is established, we repeat the above process by lowering precision on blocks in the target physics solver at levels $M-1$, $M-2$, and $M-3$ respectively where $M$ is the maximum refinement level.